vta551/jaba/README.md

 Introduction to Java base concepts

-Prerequisites
+Maven project
-- Maven
+- JDK 21
-- Java JDK 17
+- No dependencies